Clackamas Community College

 Prerequisite or Corequisite: WRD-098 or placement in WR-121Z

-Introduction to abnormal psychology, including disorders and approaches to treatment.
+Introduction to clinical psychology, including common mental health concerns and approaches to treatment.

 Prerequisite or Corequisite: WRD-098 or placement in WR-121Z